Moore Campaign Tries To Cast Doubt On Accuser As New Allegation Is Reported

 On Tuesday evening, Fox News host Sean Hannity said he was giving the former Alabama Supreme Court chief justice "24 hours" to explain inconsistencies in his pushback against allegations from five women that he sexually assaulted them or pursued them romantically when they were teenagers and he was in his 30s.

-On Hannity's radio show last Friday, Moore gave conflicting answers about whether he knew some of the women who had come forward or whether he dated teenage girls, saying that "not generally, no" he did not date girls that young and that "I don't remember dating any girl without the permission of her mother."
+On Hannity's radio show last Friday, Moore gave conflicting answers about whether he knew some of the women who had come forward or whether he dated teenage girls, saying that "not generally, no," he did not date girls that young and that "I don't remember dating any girl without the permission of her mother."

 But in light of new evidence, Hannity, who has frequently championed Moore's candidacy, said Tuesday evening on his television show that Moore "must immediately and fully come up with a satisfactory explanation for your inconsistencies that I just showed."